danielfvm/SigMaker/README.md

 You will need the [udis869](https://github.com/vmt/udis86) library to compile and install this program.

 ## Linux
-Following commands will download, compile and install this program.
+The following commands will download, compile and install this program.
 Keep in mind that you porbably will need root permission for running `make install`, which will then copy the binary file to `/usr/bin/`
 ```
 git clone https://github.com/danielfvm/SigMaker